 • WHAT DOES HORCHATA MEAN?

-Horchata is a Mexican milk drink made from rice, milk, vanilla, and cinnamon.
+Horchata is a Mexican milk drink made from white rice, whole milk, vanilla extract, and ground cinnamon.
 Horchata de arroz is literally made from rice.
+The original recipe is made from simple ingredients.
+The main ingredient is rice and gives the rice-based drink its signature flavor.

 HOW TO MAKE HORCHATA

-2. Strain the rice water into a pitcher and discard the rice.
-Stir the milk, vanilla, and sugar into the rice water.
-Chill and stir before serving over ice.
+2. The next day, strain the rice water into a pitcher with a fine mesh strainer and discard the rice.
+Stir the milk, vanilla, and 1/2 cup sugar into the rice water.
+Chill and stir cinnamon rice milk before serving over ice.
 Add a sprinkle of cinnamon on top when serving if desired.

 Horchata rice milk drink with cinnamon in a glass